popphp/pop-auth/README.md

 ```

 This is only meaningful for the File and Table adapters, since they're the ones that compare a
 submitted password against a stored hash.
-The HTTP and LDAP adapters never compare hashes directly —
+The HTTP adapter never compares hashes directly —
-`needsRehash()` is always `false` on those.
+`needsRehash()` is always `false` on it.

 [Top](#pop-auth)